libdynd/libdynd/BUILD.md

     https://github.com/ContinuumIO/dynd-python/blob/master/BUILD_INSTALL.md

 This library requires a C++11 compiler.
-On Windows, Visual Studio 2013 is the minimum supported compiler.
+On Windows, Visual Studio 2013 Update 4 is the minimum supported compiler.
 Clang 3.4 or gcc 4.7 or newer is recommended on other platforms.

  * CMake >= 2.8.11